hungsu/digital-garden-jekyll/_notes/your-first-note.md

 title: Your first seed
 ---

+# Your first seed
 ### Welcome!

 This is your first note.
 You'll find it in the [`notes/`](https://github.com/maximevaillancourt/digital-garden-jekyll-template/tree/master/_notes) directory.

 ### Link syntax